OkhammahkO/oz-poll/README.md

 Paste the full code for the template section from XXX  into the very root of your lovelace config.

 ```
+#This is the "root" of your lovelace config"

+....start of the template code...

 button_card_templates:
   mini_pollen_types:
     entity: sensor.oz_poll_allergy_forecast